Stephan-Pe/Stephan-Pe/README.md

 - 👋 Hi, I’m @Stephan-Pe
 - 👀 I’m interested in PHP, SCSS, JS, HTML
-- 🌱 I’m currently learning Backend
+- 🌱 I’m intrested in Backend security and user friendly accessable webdesign
 - 💞️ I’m looking to collaborate on things I'm interested
 - 📫 How to reach me admin@feritel.swiss